mark-when/markwhen/README.md

 ## Groups and Sections

 ![](images/groups.gif)
 Events can be grouped.
 To indicate a group, write `group` at the beginning of a line.
-All events up to the start of the next group, the end of the cascade, or the keyword `endGroup` (whichever of these three comes first) are in the group.
+All events up to the start of the next group, the end of the timeline, or the keyword `endGroup` (whichever of these three comes first) are in the group.

 For example,